refinedev/refine/documentation/docs/tutorial/4-adding-crud-pages/antd/adding-search-and-filters.md

     next: tutorial/understanding-authprovider/{preferredUI}/authpage-component
 ---

-Prevous ["Adding List Page"](/docs/tutorial/adding-crud-pages/antd/index) section, we have displayed posts in a table.
+In the previous ["Adding List Page"](/docs/tutorial/adding-crud-pages/antd/index) section, we have displayed posts data in a table.
 Now we will add search and filters to the table to user can have more control over the data.

 We will use `<Table.Column/>`'s `filterDropdown` prop and `<FilterDropdown/>` component to add search and filters to the table.